wp-plugins/menubar/readme.txt

 === Menubar ===
-Tags: dropdown, suckerfish, menu, menubar, navigation Requires at least: 2.6
+Tags: menu, menubar, navigation, dropdown, suckerfish, superfish Requires at least: 2.6
-Tested up to: 2.8.4
+Tested up to: 2.8.5
-Stable tag: 4.1
+Stable tag: 4.2

 Single and multi-level menus for your WordPress site, styled with customizable menu templates.